Texas Tech head coach to be honored by alma mater with running of Wes Kittley Invitational Saturday

 In 2012 Felkins was named the Mountain Region Women's Assistant Coach of the Year by the United States Track and Field and Cross Country Coaches Association for the indoor season.

 Felkins guided D'Andra Carter to the 2009 NCAA discus national title, two All-American honors and back-to-back Big 12 titles.
 Meanwhile, Patience Knight earned three All-American honors and won two-straight indoor and outdoor shot put Big 12 Championships under Felkins tutelage.
 Harrison Benjamin added to Felkins list as he won the 2009 Big 12 Outdoor Championship in shot put.

 Before arriving at Texas Tech, Felkins was a member of Wes Kittley's staff at Abilene Christian, where he coached the team's throwers and served as the strength coach for both the men's and women's intercollegiate programs.
 He joined the ACU staff in 1992 and lifted the throwers to unprecedented heights.
 During his tenure, Felkins coached the Wildcat throwers to 36 All-American performances, five national championships, four Olympic trials and one Olympian.

-The fall of 1986 led Felkins to ACU where he quickly became the most dominate weight thrower in Division II history.
-In his two years at ACU, he won five individual National Championships in both the hammer and discus.
 In 1987, Felkins became the first and only Division II field event athlete to win a Division I national title, forcing the Division I coaches to change the rules, banning Division II athletes from competing at the Division I Championships.
 Felkins competed at Olympic trials, Olympic festivals and U.S. National Championships before retiring in 1996.
 Felkins was also inducted into the NCAA Hall of Fame for his collegiate accomplishments.